HAZARD ANALYSIS TEMPLATE

 cooking haccp plan

-Why is hazard analysis important?
+Why is a process hazard analysis important?

 Through hazard analysis process, food business teams can properly prepare and create preventive programs to protect consumers from potential hazards and unsafe conditions.
 When the hazard analysis step is carried out correctly, the probability of causing foodborne illness, injury, or loss of profit, as a result, is significantly reduced.